michhar/maskrcnn-python-app/README.md

 python sample
 ```

-If an error occurs regarding control of the screen, try `pythonw` instead of `python`.
-It may need to be installed.

 ![Sample app](./Assets/app_screenshot.png)

+## Troubleshooting

+1. __This program needs access to the screen.
+Please run with a Framework build of python, and only when you are logged in on the main display of your Mac.__.
+See:  https://stackoverflow.com/questions/48531006/wxpython-this-program-needs-access-to-the-screen

+2. Other errors, try `pythonw` instead of `python` or `python3`.

 ## Contributing